-January 2015, Naslovi: As in 2014,356 the teachers' strike received the most public attention.
-After the Ministry of Education refused the mediation of the Republican Agency for the Peaceful Settlement of Labour Disputes, the trade unions adhered to their demand that talks
+January 2015, Naslovi: As in 2014, the teachers' strike received the most public attention.
+After the Ministry of Education refused the mediation of the Republican Agency for the Peaceful Settlement of Labour Disputes, the trade unions adhered to their demand that talks should continue with the representative trade unions as the only legitimate partners representing the teachers and school staff.
+The teachers' January wages were reduced for the one day they did not hold any classes.

-- July 2013, Ilovenovisad: A trade union in the communal company Novi Sad filed a criminal complaint against the director of the company for violating the law on strikes, as he dismissed trade union representatives who joined it.358 - 2012, Glas Javnovsti: Kronospan in Lapovo reportedly fired 10 young workers due to their union affiliation.
-Company management claimed that financial difficulties in the business were the only criterion for termination of employment.359 - July 2012, B92: Employees of the factory Jura claimed that trade union activities were prohibited.
-They further claimed that leadership was mentally and physically abusing them and that five union leaders were fired.360 - 2012, Belgrade Centre for Human Rights: The European Court of Human Rights rendered two major judgments against Serbia: One in which it ruled that Serbia should pay per diems to around 8,500 reservists who served the Army in 1999 and another in which it ruled that Serbia should pay back wages and US\$9,000 in damages to former employees of state-owned companies.361 - 2012, Refoworld: During a strike at the food processing company Banat, the employer suspended 77 out of 105 workers who were on strike.
+- July 2013, Ilovenovisad: A trade union in the communal company Novi Sad filed a criminal complaint against the director of the company for violating the law on strikes, as he dismissed trade union representatives who joined it. - 2012, Glas Javnovsti: Kronospan in Lapovo reportedly fired 10 young workers due to their union affiliation.
+Company management claimed that financial difficulties in the business were the only criterion for termination of employment. - July 2012, B92: Employees of the factory Jura claimed that trade union activities were prohibited.
+They further claimed that leadership was mentally and physically abusing them and that five union leaders were fired. - 2012, Belgrade Centre for Human Rights: The European Court of Human Rights rendered two major judgments against Serbia: One in which it ruled that Serbia should pay per diems to around 8,500 reservists who served the Army in 1999 and another in which it ruled that Serbia should pay back wages and US\$9,000 in damages to former employees of state-owned companies. - 2012, Refoworld: During a strike at the food processing company Banat, the employer suspended 77 out of 105 workers who were on strike.
 Thirty subsequently received telegrams inviting them to return to work.
 After they did not respond, they received warnings before dismissal.
 During the strike, the employer reportedly hired security guards who tried to prevent the workers from going on strike inside the company.
-After the Labour Inspectorate confirmed the strike was lawful, workers were allowed to continue the strike inside the company's premises.362
+After the Labour Inspectorate confirmed the strike was lawful, workers were allowed to continue the strike inside the company's premises.